1. INTRODUCTION

 [Matthew 7:12]

 We get the message, loud and clear!
-On both counts – love God; love our fellow human beings.
+On both counts – love God AND love our fellow human beings.
 Love, then, should be a major ‘influencer’ in our day-to-day behaviour as Christians.
 And positive ‘spin-offs’ will include improvements to our own general attitude towards life itself.

 3. BEING HONEST AND SINCERE